 Southern Palladium is committed to upholding high standards of employee and workplace health and safety.
 Exploration activities at Bengwenyama are conducted in compliance with all regulations including the South African Mine Health and Safety Act (29 of 1996).
-A comprehensive safety file, emergency response plan, policies and codes of practice are implemented, incorporating key guidelines published by the Chamber of Mines.
-Legal appointments are made in terms of policies and Mine Health and Safety regulations.
+To date, a comprehensive safety file, emergency response plan, policies and codes of practice have been implemented, incorporating key guidelines published by the Chamber of Mines and legal appointments in terms of policies and Mine Health and Safety regulations.